Last updated on February 27, 2025

 The Ultimate Guard Boulder 100+ boxes get the job done.
 They’re on the cheaper end and they’re not particularly pretty, but they’ll protect your decks and are pretty sturdy.
 The edges are only slightly rounded but it’s enough to avoid any backpack-breaking accidents.
 The inside is smooth and they don’t easily open up on their own.

 These boxes fit a double-sleeved deck just a little tight, which is probably their worst trait.
-I always prefer to have a little extra space, but it’ll do great if you’re using it for a deck that isn’t double-sleeved.
+I always prefer to have a little extra space, but it does great if you use it for a deck that isn’t double-sleeved.

-• Modular design to combine with Ultimate Guard products
+• - Modular design for combination with a variety of products Ultimate Guard

 Best Midrange Option

-It’s not the prettiest to look at when compared to some other options, but the paint on them is very high-quality and they come in a wide variety of colors so they’re not the ugliest option either.
+It’s not the prettiest to look at when compared to some other options, but the paint on them is very high-quality and comes in a wide variety of colors so they’re not the ugliest option either.

 The “Cadillac” of EDH Boxes — Top Pick